EconomyLens.com

 “Tariff threats look likely to take centre stage yet again this week, following further developments over the weekend,” noted Richard Hunter, head of markets at Interactive Investor.
 Trump announced he would send the first tariff letters to various countries on Monday ahead of his deadline Wednesday for trading partners to reach a deal.
 He warned that US levies on imports will snap back to the high levels he set in April if countries failed to make agreements.

 Treasury Secretary Scott Bessent said, however, that the measures would not be applied until August 1, instead of the July 9 cut-off that had been set by Trump.
-Trade Nation analyst David Morrison said added time wasn’t calming markets.
+Trade Nation analyst David Morrison added that the extra time wasn’t calming markets.
 “While (Bessent) downplayed the idea of this being a ‘new deadline’, the market took little comfort, interpreting the remarks as an extension of trade risks,” he said.

 The White House has said several deals were in the pipeline but only two have been finalized so far, with Britain and Vietnam.
 Major trading nations, including Japan, India, the European Union, and South Korea, have fought for the past three months to get agreements.
 Uncertainty prevails, with Trump declaring that an extra 10 percent import levy would be added to any country “aligning themselves with the Anti-American policies of BRICS” – the 11-member alliance including Brazil, Russia, India, and China.

 Despite the tariff uncertainty, official data Monday showed German industrial production rose strongly in May, boosting hopes that Europe’s top economy has turned a corner.
-The news boosted German equities which gained 1.2 percent for the day.
+The news boosted German equities, which gained 1.2 percent for the day.
 Paris added 0.4 percent, while London dipped 0.2 percent.
 Asia’s main stock markets mostly steadied.
 Wall Street slipped after record finishes by the S&P 500 and Nasdaq Composite on Thursday before the long holiday weekend in the United States.

 “There is a little trade uncertainty in the mix today…but it isn’t a stretch to think the market is also simply adhering to some consolidation interest after making such a massive run,” said Briefing.com analyst Patrick O’Hare.